paul-mccormack/BicepDeploymentStacks/README.md

 **DenyWriteAndDelete** - Adds a denyAssignment that will block all attempted write and delete operations to managed resources.<br/>
 **None** - Disables denyAssignments

+There is also the capability to exlcude specified principals from the deny setting with the ```DenySettingsExcludedPrincipal``` and exclude actions with ```DenySettingsExcludedAction```.

-However at this moment there are a few limitations and known issues concerning denyAssignments as detailed in the [documentation](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-stacks?tabs=azure-powershell#known-limitations).
+However, at the time of writing there are a few limitations and known issues concerning denyAssignments as detailed in the [documentation](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-stacks?tabs=azure-powershell#known-limitations).
 More on that later.

 The other main configurable capability for deployment stacks is what to do with resources that become "unmanaged".
 This is covered by the ```ActionOnUnmanage``` setting.
 The options are:

 **DeleteResource** - Will delete resources that become unmanaged but will not delete Resource Groups and Management Groups.
 They will become detached from the stack.<br/>
 **DeleteAll** - Will delete resources, Resource Groups AND Management Groups that become unmanaged.
 Obvsiously be VERY CAREFUL with this setting!<br/>
-**DetatchAll** - Will detach all the resources that become unmanaged but not delete them.
+**DetachAll** - Will detach all the resources that become unmanaged but not delete them.

 This is a great addition to ease management of complex deployments.
 Imagine you had a deployment that spanned multiple Resource Groups in different Azure regions that was regularly deleted and redeployed for maintenance.
 That management task will so much easier if it is managed using a deployment stack.

-## Ddeployment stacks are perfect for Azure Policy management
+## Deployment stacks are perfect for Azure Policy management

 So why use deployment stacks to manage Azure Policy?
 Policies that need to update something, like deploy an extension to a virtual machine if it is missing, require a system-assigned managed identity or service principal and a role assignment to enable them to carry out the modification.
 These policies are of type ```DeployIfNotExists```.
 If the policy assignment is removed the system-assigned managed identity is deleted but the role assignment remains.
 Resulting in a messy picture in your access control settings, like in the screenshot below: